SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadTutorial.md

 At this point, Yeoman installs the required dependencies and scaffolds the solution files.
 This process might take few minutes.

-## Update your project's hosted workbench URL.
+## Update your project's hosted workbench URL

 When you use the gulp task **serve**, by default it will launch a browser with the specified hosted workbench URL specified in your project.
 The default URL for the hosted workbench in a new project points to an invalid URL.